The

 same layout program (Cadance Framework)

-like on University.
+like at University.

 Full speed measurement Low speed measurement

-The master degree was graded with mark 1.3
+The master degree was graded with mark 1.3 (very good).